 Whenever someone needs to get something done that requires focus–where you put your head down and immerse yourself while minimizing interruptions for four to five hours–the office might not be the best place to get that kind of work done.
 Tackling this kind of work in a home office might be ideal–a place where you can increase your productivity many times over.

 I can speak to this personally.
-Ever since I moved into my home office, I can’t even calculate how much productivity on focused projects–like blog writing–has shot through the roof.
+Ever since I started to work from home, I can’t even calculate how much productivity on focused projects–like blog writing–has shot through the roof.

 Another critical type of work many of us engage in requires collaborating with other people.
 That might be brainstorming new ideas, selling, or planning conversations–anything that relies on interpersonal reactions.
 This kind of work is best done in person in the office.
 Zoom doesn’t count.
 Somewhere north of all, communication is non-verbal, and we cannot pick that up as well on Zoom.
 The natural energy behind this kind of work gets sparked by in-person problem-solving and planning.

 For some people, the ideal solution might be to split up their day or their week –half of which is spent on focused work from home, followed by another half working on collaborative tasks in the office.

 A third kind of work common to many organizations is sharing information–like update meetings.
 These are distinct from brainstorming and ideation meetings.
 Their sole focus is to communicate information quickly and efficiently.

 These meetings are now great candidates to shift to Zoom or other video formats.
 They will give everyone a small taste of human interaction while also minimizing the potential for interruption from an in-person meeting.

 As anyone who has ever bet on a horse race in their life knows, it often pays to pick the horse that performs best given the current conditions of the track.
 You might want a very different horse for a steeplechase on grass than one that’s going to run a mile in the mud.
 As the British say, “horses for courses.”